 – Contests are a great way of engaging with your fans.
 Showcasing their pictures with your products under relevant brand hashtags will make them feel important.

 – Communicate with your fans, don’t ignore their messages and comments.
 Customer reviews are also important.
-Motivate your fans to leave a good one, but don’t delete any negative feedback either, they’ll help you find out first hand about what your brand might be lacking and what you can improve.
+Motivate your fans to leave a good one, but don’t delete any negative feedback either, as they’ll help you find out first hand about what your brand might be lacking and what you can improve.